This tab shows all changes committed to all branches of the local and remote repositories, or to a specific branch or repository.

 This area is displayed when the Show Details option is enabled.

-This area shows the details on the commit selected in the Commits list, such as date, time, author, root and branches.
+This area shows the details on the commit selected in the Commits list, such as the commit message, hash, author, the link to the author's email, date, time, root and branches.